-- The pilot consists of: - weekly "tech only" invitations to apply to those working in one of 32 tech occupations in B.C.(applicants still need to register with the BC PNP); - dedicated concierge service for tech employers; - o priority processing for tech applications; - targeted outreach and engagement to the tech sector.
+- weekly "tech only" invitations to apply (ITA) to qualified candidates working in one of 29 eligible tech occupations in B.C., as indicated in this document (applicants still need to register with the BC PNP) - dedicated concierge service for tech employers - priority processing for tech applications - targeted outreach to, and engagement with, the tech sector - some flexibility with job offer duration (see below for details).

-For a list of the 32 eligible occupations for the BC PNP Tech Pilot, please refer to this document.
+The 29 eligible occupations for the BC PNP Tech Pilot are listed in this document.